magento/merchdocs/.github/CONTRIBUTING.md

 We welcome all types of contributions; from minor typo fixes to new topics.

-Magento Documentation staff members and Community Maintainers review issues and pull requests on a regular basis.
+Magento Documentation staff members review issues and pull requests on a regular basis.
 We do our best to address all issues as soon as possible, but working through the backlog takes time.
 We appreciate your patience.

 ## Contributor License Agreement